JacobNoahGlik/DiscordServerForCSClasses/custom_invite_auto-role_guide.md

 # Custom Invite Auto-Role Guide
-###### Note: sometimes, the bot fails to add roles if a large influx of people joins at one time.
-In the case of classes where many students join at once you may have to go back and verify that all members who are not TAs or SAs have the `@student` role
+###### Note: sometimes, the bot fails to add roles if many people join at once.
+In the case of classes where many students join at once, you may have to go back and verify that all members who are not TAs or SAs have the `@student` role

 ## Step-By-Step Guide
 1. Add the `BetterInvites` Discord bot to your server